Federer and Serena primed for Wimbledon openers on Super Tuesday - RFI

 The 25-year-old world number one has the honour -- in the absence of 2019 champion Simona Halep -- of opening on Centre Court against Carla Suarez Navarro.

-The 32-year-old Spaniard is likely to have the crowd on her side after being diagnosed and then beating Hodgkin's lymphoma.
+The 32-year-old Spaniard is likely to have the crowd on her side after being diagnosed and then beating Hodgkin's lymphoma in April.

-Barty will be seeking to add senior Wimbledon glory to her 2011 junior title with the added symbolism of it being 50 years since her fellow indigenous Australian Evonne Goolagong Cawley won her first Wimbledon title.
+Unlike Williams, Suarez Navarro wants to compete at the Olympics in Tokyo in her final year in the sport.

-Barty will be wearing an outfit inspired by Cawley's iconic scallop dress she wore when she won in 1971.
+However, before then she says she is going to enjoy her last appearance on the lawns in South West London where she has twice reached the fourth round.

 Tuesday's bumper programme also includes second seeded Russian Daniil Medvedev, fresh from his first grass court title in Mallorca, facing Jan-Lennard Struff.